Common Someone who starts an organization. A Founder may or may not also be the Executive Director of an organization. Challenges

-- Find peer support, either from those working at other animal-focused organizations, at other nonprofits, or just friends who have an idea of what you’re going through.
+- Find peer support, either from those working at other animal-focused organizations, at other Non-governmental organizations whose primary purpose is something other than selling goods or services., or just friends who have an idea of what you’re going through.
 Talking to folks who can relate to your struggles is highly valuable both for one’s mental health and to help find actionable solutions to difficult problems.

 - Let your baby grow up!
 You took the tough step of starting something amazing and nurturing it to this point, now give it the opportunity to flourish with the help of others who see the incredible organization it can become!

 Below are few examples of scenarios founders may face, and suggestions of how to consider navigating these challenges:

 Devon started their sanctuary 21 years ago, but they are tired and ready to step down.
 Although they have worked with the board to develop a succession plan, they fear surprising and disappointing their board and supporters.
 It was an unspoken assumption that Devon would continue on as Executive Director, and only step down in case of a life emergency.
 It never occured to anyone to ask if Devon might want other things for their future.
 Because of this, they don’t know who might be interested in taking over their role as The individual formally in charge of final decision making at an organization, who sometimes works closely with the organization’s Board of Directors.
 Sometimes a Founder is an Executive Director, especially early in a nonprofit’s growth stages..